ghc-proposals/ghc-proposals/proposals/0000-unify-type-level-literals.rst

     "foo" :: String
     'f' :: Char
     -123 :: Integer
-    +123 :: Integer
-    123 :: Natural
-    3.14 :: Rational
+    123 :: k -- Where 'k' can be either Integer or Rational 3.14 :: Rational

 While the ``Rational`` literals are the most dubious, they require very minimal changes (since ``Ratio Integer`` will now work correctly "for free") and are needed to satisfy the original impetus for this change.

 The case of positive ``Integer`` literals is challenging.
-The syntax above is not great, but the obvious alternatives are a subkinding relation or an explicit conversion and I'd consider both of those to be worse.
+I am concerned about cases where monomorphism is being relied upon, but I think this seems like the best option currently.

+The obvious alternatives are:

+* Use a syntactic tweak to show when a positive ``Integer`` rather than a ``Natural`` is desired.
+This is a poor option because it will mean that the term-level and type-level syntax will become *less* similar, not more.
+This goes against a key aim of the proposal.
+* Don't have pure syntax for integer literals, and instead have magical type families ``Positive (n :: Natural) :: Integer`` and ``Negative (n :: Natural) :: Integer`` to create them.

+More suggestions are welcome as this is one of the biggest discomfort points for the proposal as it stands.

 To handle the legacy case, ``Symbol`` and ``Nat`` will become aliases for ``String`` and ``Natural``, respectively.